Justin Bieber, Obama election campaign headline Webby winners

 Grammy-winner Ocean won Person of the Year for using the "power of the Web as a medium for cultural change," the Webbys said.
 Last year, Ocean made waves when he published an open letter on his blog about a same-sex relationship.

-Other winners included actor Kevin Spacey and producer Dana Brunetti for creating the online television drama series "House of Cards" for video streaming service Netflix (NFLX.O), and actors Ben Stiller, Ken Marino and creator Erica Oyama for the online comedy series "Burning Love."
+Other winners included actor Kevin Spacey and producer Dana Brunetti for creating the online television drama series "House of Cards" for video streaming service Netflix, and actors Ben Stiller, Ken Marino and creator Erica Oyama for the online comedy series "Burning Love."

 U.S. football player Chris Kluwe was honored for his online activism as Athlete of the Year, while Steve Wilhite won the Lifetime Achievement award for the durability of his two-decade-old GIF image format.